Lambda Literary Award in LGBTQ Studies

 Cruising in Plain View: Clandestine Surveillance and the Unique Insights of Antihomosexual Policing, Journal of Urban History (2020).

-Rethinking Police Expertise, Yale Law Journal (forthcoming)
+Rethinking Police Expertise, Yale Law Journal (2021)

 Fourth Amendment Moralism, University of Pennsylvania Law Review (2018)